Israeltheminer/Israeltheminer/README.md

 </p>
 <br />

-<p align="center">I am an enthusiastic Full-Stack Software Developer and a hobby Smart Contract/Blockchain Developer.</p>
+<p align="center">I am an enthusiastic Full-Stack Software Developer. l build all aspects of the app functionality, user experience and user interface to create high performance and visually stunning React-Node.js applications for client-facing products.
-<p>I love building user-friendly, beautiful React-Node.js applications and Smart Contracts using Solidity.
 I enjoy collaborating and contributing to open source to improve projects web accessibility.</p>
 <br />

 <h3 align="center"> 💼 Languages and Tools</h3>